aridhia/fair-api-beta-utilities/README.md

 - search for words using fuzzy matching: e.g. "alz~"

 Click the name of the dataset to view the full entry.

+For more details - see the knowledge base page on [Searching for Data](https://knowledgebase.aridhia.io/article/searching-for-data/)

 ## View and download dataset metadata (Web)